Ben-Voris/Hunters-Island-2025/docs/README.md

 There are two mechanized (rail) portages between Crane Lake and Lac la Croix: the Loon Falls Portage (Little Vermillion Lake to Loon River) and the Beatty Portage (Little Loon Lake to Lac la Croix).
-Years ago, Dwight and I paddled to the Beatty Portage because I thought the name was fun and for something to do.
+Years ago, Dwight and I paddled to the Beatty Portage because I thought the name was fun, and for something to do.
 This trip is the first time I’ve seen the railroads in operation, and the first time I've seen the Loon River Portage.

 ![Beatty rail Portage for Loon Falls 2025-08-05 16:38](./attachments/202508051638-001.jpeg "Beatty rail Portage for Loon Falls 2025-08-05 16:38")

 Royce is very happy that Zup's has cold beer.
 Dinner was minestrone soup, pasta salad, generous slices of a well-prepared prime rib, baked potato, bacon-wrapped asparagus, and carrot cake for dessert.

-Our server was a young woman from New Zealand who told us that she works at similar operations year-round, but that she moves between northern and southern hemisphere, because she doesn't like winter.
+Our server was a young woman from New Zealand who told us that she works at similar operations year-round, but that, because she doesn't like winter, she migrates between northern and southern hemisphere.

 ![Table for two at Zup's 2025-08-05 18:03](./attachments/202508051803-000.jpeg "Table for two at Zup's 2025-08-05 18:03")

 After dinner, a boat took us to a room on another island.
 When we arrived, a small group was cleaning fish on the dock.

 The room had a run-down Motel 6 vibe, but was acceptable.
-We were surprised at the lack of potable water.
+We were surprised by the lack of potable water.
 Fortunately, I'd filled our bottles at the dining hall.